Sunhaloo/Obsidian-Publishing/Learning/Hobbies/Windows Docs/Windows Reset - Installation ( Windows 10 + 11 ).md

 Yeah some people will say, yeah if you are a "*gamer gamer*", check the `High Performance` mode even on **Laptops** ( *especially on gaming laptops* ).
 I do <span style="color: red"><strong>not</strong></span> recommend this.
 As an aspiring programmer / software developer.
 I think that, yes; *performance* over everything, but I realised this 3 years ago ( *today is the 3rd of January 2024* ) that **reliability over everything**.
 I mean it, over **everything**.

-<p align="center">You can't play games without a computer; if its fucking broken</p>
+<p align="center">You can't play games without a computer; if its fucking broken 🤣!</p>

-The above quote I think is common sense but people if the ( *mostly* ) gaming community will do everything to get better FPS; little do they know that some things are not what they seem to be.
+The above quote I think is common sense but people in the ( *mostly* ) gaming community will do everything to get better FPS; little do they know that some things are not what they seem to be.

 >[!note]
 >You can continue to edit the individual settings of each power plan.
->**Future Me**, remember to edit these settings!
+>**Note to Future Me**, remember to edit these settings!

 ##### Define power buttons and turn on password protection